bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/directives/BTooltip.md

 ## Delay

-We can define a delay to display the tooltip, in that case we need to use the object value format, if not by default it is used 0.
+The delay to displaying (and hiding) the tooltip, in millisceonds.
+The default is 0.

 ## Pitfalls